-Our revenue for 2019 increased by 0.5% to \$6.09 billion, from \$6.07 billion in 2018.
-The increase in revenue compared to 2018 was primarily driven by 5.0% growth of our North American business, partially offset by a 2.2% decline in revenue in Europe, primarily due to foreign currency movement.
-The growth of our North American business was led by higher revenues from our food and beverage, consumer packaged goods and aerospace customers.
+Our combined revenue for 2019 increased by 0.5% to \$6.09 billion, from \$6.07 billion in 2018.
+The increase in revenue compared to 2018 was primarily driven by the growth of our North American business, partially offset by a decline in revenue in Europe, primarily due to foreign currency movement.
+The growth of our North American business was led by our food and beverage, consumer packaged goods and aerospace sectors.
 Foreign currency movement reduced revenue growth by approximately three percentage points in 2019.

 Direct operating expense in 2019 was \$5.1 billion, or 83.9% of revenue, compared with \$5.1 billion, or 84.4% of revenue, in 2018.
-The year-over-year decrease as a percentage of revenue was primarily driven by lower temporary labor and third-party transportation costs, which decreased direct operating expense by approximately 1.6% and 0.3%, respectively, as a percentage of revenue.
-These decreases were partially offset by higher personnel costs to support growth in the North American business, which increased direct operating expense by approximately 1.6% as a percentage of revenue.
+The year-over-year decrease as a percentage of revenue was primarily driven by lower temporary labor and third-party transportation costs, partially offset by higher personnel costs to support growth in the North American business.
 Additionally, 2019 and 2018 included \$9 million and \$2 million, respectively, from gains on sales of property and equipment.

 SG&A was \$514 million in 2019, or 8.4% of revenue, compared with \$528 million, or 8.7% of revenue, in 2018.
-The year-over-year decrease in SG&A as a percentage of revenue primarily resulted from lower bad debt and overhead expenses, which in aggregate decreased SG&A by approximately 0.6% as a percentage of revenue.
+The year-over-year decrease in SG&A as a percentage of revenue primarily resulted from lower bad debt and overhead expenses, partially offset by higher compensation costs.